PedroOsorioCode/microservicios-webflux-aws/PRINCIPAL.md

     @Getter
     @AllArgsConstructor
     @ToString
-    public enum TechnicalExceptionMessage {
+    public enum BusinessExceptionMessage {

-        TECHNICAL_SERVER_ERROR("WRT01", "Internal server error"),
-        TECHNICAL_REST_CLIENT_ERROR("WRT02", "An error has occurred in the Rest Client"), TECHNICAL_HEADER_MISSING("WRT03", "Missing parameters per header"),
-        TECHNICAL_REQUEST_ERROR("WRT04", "There is an error in the request body"), TECHNICAL_EXCEPTION_REPOSITORY("WRT05", "An error has occurred in the repository");
+        BUSINESS_ERROR("WRB01", "Error in a service", "Server error"), BUSINESS_USERNAME_REQUIRED("WRB02", "The attribute 'user-name' is required", "There is an error in the request body"), BUSINESS_RECORD_NOT_FOUND("WRB03", "The record not found", "Bussiness error"), BUSINESS_COUNTRY_NOT_EXIST("WRB04", "The country not exist", "Bussiness error"), BUSINESS_OTRO_MENSAJE("WRB03", "Others message business", "Other");

         private final String code;
         private final String message;
+        private final String typeMessage;

         public String getDescription() {
             return String.join(" - ", this.getCode(), this.getMessage());